 As you explore its well-preserved decks and chambers, keep an eye out for curious sea turtles, vibrant tropical fish, and perhaps even a sneaky moray eel lurking in the shadows.
 With multiple entry points and a maximum depth of 64 feet, this dive is perfect for both beginners and seasoned wreck enthusiasts.

 Are you ready for an adventure at this incredible wreck site?
 Read all about our amazing 2-Tank Kittiwake Wreck Dive.
+And don’t miss our blog about the history of Grand Cayman’s Kittiwake wreck for some fascinating pre-dive reading!

 After running aground on a reef in 1976 following a mutiny, the Oro Verde lay stranded until it was eventually sunk in 1980.
 Today, this scattered wreck rests on a sandy bottom, creating an ideal habitat for an array of marine species.
 As you swim past the corroded hull and rusted relics, the ghostly charm of this underwater time capsule will leave you spellbound.
+The magic of this and all the wrecks on this list is just one of the reasons why Grand Cayman is the ideal destination for scuba divers.

-The Gamma: A Haven for Marine Life
+Explore The Gamma Wreck, a Haven for Marine Life in Grand Cayman

 Dive into the vibrant world of The Gamma, a 100-foot-long cargo ship that met its watery fate during a storm in 1981.
 This wreck sits in only around 9ft of water and is around 20ft away from the shore at the southern end of Seven Mile Beach.
 As such, it’s a perfect snorkel site!
 And due to how easy it is to access, it’s absolutely worth a visit.
-It’s not recommended for absolute beginners, and anyone swimming out to the wreck is advised to stay around 5ft away from it at all times to avoid injury on sharp metal edges.
+It’s not recommended for absolute beginners, and anyone swimming out to the wreck is advised to stay around 5ft away from it at all times to avoid injury from sharp metal edges.

-Embark on a captivating voyage to the Balboa, a wreck that lies in the depths just off Grand Cayman’s shores.
+Embark on a captivating voyage to the Balboa, a wreck that lies in the depths just off Grand Cayman’s western shores.
 The remnants of this freighter, which sank during a hurricane in 1932, have become a fascinating playground for divers.
 This is a true “wreck” as most of the ship is no longer intact.
 However, due to the thriving marine life and fascinating relics, this is still a wonderful dive site.

 If you get the chance to dive the Balboa, expect to see coral, sponges, tarpon, and so much more.
 However, due to its location in the main transfer channel between George Town Dock and visiting cruise ships, it’s becoming more difficult to dive here.

 Prepare to be enchanted by the vibrant beauty of the Cali wreck, a sunken four-mast schooner resting in the crystal-clear waters just north of Georgetown.
 When the Cali sank in 1944, it was deemed a hazard to navigation.
 As a result, the boat was blown up!
-Today, the remains of this wreck — such as the ship’s ribs, hull, winches, and boilers — create a mesmerizing oasis for coral formations and an abundance of marine creatures.
+Today, the remains of this wreck — such as the ship’s ribs, hull, winches, and boilers — create a mesmerising oasis for coral formations and an abundance of marine creatures.

 As you navigate through this underwater paradise, you’ll encounter colourful angelfish, parrotfish, tarpon, and delicate sea fans swaying in the gentle current.
 With an average depth of 26 to 30 feet, this dive welcomes both beginners and seasoned photographers eager to capture nature’s kaleidoscope.
+Be sure to read our blog 10 Aquatic Animals You’ll Encounter in Grand Cayman to find out more about the creatures you might see beneath the waves.

-Do you still need to qualify for your diving certification, or refresh your diving skills?
+Do you still need to qualify for your diving certification or refresh your diving skills?
 At Red Sail Sports, we also provide a wide range of dive courses in Grand Cayman, ensuring you don’t miss out on incredible diving experiences.

-Located off the coast of Grand Cayman, the Pallas Wreck offers divers a glimpse into history.
+Located off the west coast of Grand Cayman, the Pallas Wreck offers divers a glimpse into history.
 This three-mast iron sailing ship was built in 1875 before sinking during a hurricane in 1910.
 The wreck sits in shallow water, but the effects of time and nature have eaten away at the ship.
 But the good news is that what remains of the wreck is teeming with tropical fish and coral formations.

-Doc Poulson: A Photographer’s Dream
+The Doc Poulson is A Photographer’s Dream

 Prepare for a thrilling adventure as you dive into the deep waters surrounding the Doc Poulson wreck.
 This impressive 80-foot-long vessel is a former Japanese cable-laying ship that now rests at a depth of approximately 60 feet.
 As you descend, you’ll witness the ship’s imposing silhouette emerge from the blue.

 Much like the USS Kittiwake, the Doc Poulson was also purposefully sunk to create an artificial reef.
-The wreck sits on a bed of white sand and the water here has startling clarity.
+The wreck sits on a bed of white sand, and the water here has startling clarity.
 When combined with the impressive coral, sponges, sea fans, and diverse marine life, this is as much an underwater photography studio as it is a shipwreck dive site!

 Have you looked into transportation options for your time in Grand Cayman yet?
 Check out our previous guide How to Get Around in the Cayman Islands for tips and advice from locals!